Nevenall/blades-in-the-dark/src/04-the-score.md

 Incarceration is dehumanizing and brutal.
 The renown of your crew is your only real defense inside.
 When you serve your time, make an **incarceration roll** using your crew’s Tier as the dice pool.

-@TODO add table p92
+- todo add table p92

 ### Prison claims

-@TODO add table p93
+- todo add table p93

 #### Allied claim